Developer Guide

 - Easier to retrieve Person attributes, without any need to use

-. - Less storage space needed.
+Model. - Less storage space needed.

 - Easier to retrieve Person attributes, without any need to use